Hiking to the Gergeti Glacier in Kazbegi, Georgia was one of the most amazing things I’ve ever done alone!

 At some point, it began to blow, a lot.

 That was the moment when I said goodbye to the Gergeti Glacier and headed back.
 When I was almost at the spot from yesterday, I started to feel how sore my legs are.
-I got to the spot, laid there and stayed there, lying for one hour or so and rest.
-Then, I get down to the village and went for a lunch.
-Khachapuri and a cold Georgian beer after hiking to the Gergeti Glacier, pleasure!
+I got to the same spot that I found on the previous day, laid there, and stayed there, lying for one hour or so and rest.
+Then, I get down to the village and went for lunch.
+Khachapuri and a cold Georgian beer after hiking to the Gergeti Glacier, yes, please.
+Pleasure!

 Practical tips for hiking to the Gergeti Glacier in Kazbegi (What you’ll need)